UMCarpentries/intro-curriculum-r/paper/paper.md

 We also incorporate a few additional key components into the curriculum:

-1. We structured the curriculum in such that it could be taught through an in-person or virtual workshop.
+1. We structured the curriculum such that it could be taught through an in-person or virtual workshop.
 1. We require learners to install all software before the workshop (as the Carpentries also requires), and ask them to run an example script that tests